Social Practice Project Consulting and Mentorship

 From 2016-2021, I lived/worked as a long-term artist-in-residence at an affordable housing apartment complex in East Portland, OR developing a neighbor-run artist collective social practice artwork called The Living School of Art, which centered the creative practices of our predominately immigrant neighbor community.
 From 2011-2013 I worked in Los Angeles on two long-term projects related to the LA River, one of which was the LA Urban Rangers who presented a 3-month project at MOCA and the other, Play the LA River, was supported by an ArtPlace America Grant ($185,500) and a University of California Humanities Grant.

-Additionally, I have been teaching socially-engaged art at the undergraduate and graduate level since 2016.
+Additionally, I have been teaching socially-engaged art at the undergraduate and graduate level since 2016, and teaching ceramics since 2011.
 My training and background shapes my pedagogical approach to my studio and post-studio courses in ceramics, social practice, digital design, and foundations.